Other Adoption Professionals

 Adoption Facilitators and Adoption Agencies

-While adoption facilitators can be a good option for certain families, a lack of oversight and regulation make them difficult to recommend.
+While adoption facilitators can be a good option for certain families, a lack of oversight and regulation makes them difficult to recommend.
 In our opinion, it’s much safer to work with an adoption agency.
 That way, you’ll have a professional by your side that can oversee your entire adoption from beginning to end.
 And if you choose to work with a national adoption agency, all of the services you need for a successful adoption can be found in one place.

 If you are strongly considering the services of an adoption facilitator, remember to ask plenty of questions about how they’re regulated and their certifications, and do your research to make sure you’re not breaking any laws in your state by working with them.
 If there’s one thing that you don’t want to deal with in your adoption, it’s a lack of oversight from a professional.